flant/addon-operator/VALUES.md

 # Values storage

-The Addon-operator provides the storage for the values that will be passed to the helm chart.
-You may find out more about the chart values concept in the helm documentation: [values files](https://helm.sh/docs/chart_template_guide/#values-files).
+The Addon-operator provides the storage for the values that will be passed to the Helm chart.
+You may find out more about the chart values concept in the Helm documentation: [values files](https://helm.sh/docs/chart_template_guide/#values-files).
 Global and module hooks have access to the values in the storage and can change them.

 The storage is a hash-like data structure.
-The `global` key contains all global values – they are passed to every hook and available to all helm charts.
+The `global` key contains all global values – they are passed to every hook and available to all Helm charts.
 Only global hooks may change global values.

-The other keys must match the [module's names](MODULES.md#module-structure) in the form of camelCase.
+The other keys must match the [module's name](MODULES.md#module-structure) converted to camelCase.
 Each key stores the object with module values.
-These values are only available to the hooks and enabled script of this module as well as its Helm chart.
+These values are only available to hooks, `enabled` script of this module, and to its Helm chart.
 Only module hooks can change the values of the module.

 > **Note:** You cannot get the values of another module within the module hook.
 Shared values should be global values for now (#9).